Third-party cookies are not up for reelection in 2024

 In short, they can’t.

 • Ensure you’re free of fraud.
-When you’re connecting with real people, there is no fraud.
+When you’re connecting with actual people, there is no fraud.
 Your ad dollars will never be spent on useless data pulled from suspect sites, cookies, or bid streams.

 • Get real metrics that tell the whole story.
 When you have deep insights into who has seen your message and engaged, you can make more informed decisions about what to do next.
 You not only avoid sending duplicate messages to the same person but gain a foundation you can build upon for a multiple-touchpoint campaign.